 Brand credibility has always been a competitive advantage for recruiting.
 The COVID-19 crisis has, however, made this even more important.
 Your brand should be credible, relevant, and distinctive.
 Considering the times we are in, it should also promote and support compassion.
 Right now is the time to leverage social, web, and digital platforms to connect with candidates as they now have to view your company mostly through an online lens.

-Employee driven videos can give a glimpse into a role that can convey empathy and provide a prospective that resonates with future employees.
-Walmart’s “Lean On Me” campaign is a great example of how an employer can use the Covid-19 challenge to convey a message about working together and community.
+Employee-driven videos can give a glimpse into a role that can convey empathy and provide a perspective that resonates with future employees.
+Walmart’s “Lean On Me” campaign is a great example of how an employer can use the COVID-19 challenge to convey a message about working together and community.

 This opportunity, when properly managed, will help position your brand as credible, compassionate, honest, empathetic, and distinctive to help with your current and future staffing and recruiting needs.

 The COVID-19 pandemic has left many businesses with no choice but to embrace remote working.
 This means you’ll be required to adapt your hiring and recruiting processes to fit into this virtual world.